Alex Trebek, long-running ‘Jeopardy!’ host, dies at 80

 Moving to the U.S. in 1973, he appeared on “The Wizard of Odds,” “High Rollers,” “The $128,000 Question” and “Double Dare.”
 Even during his run on “Jeopardy!”, Trebek worked on other shows.
 In the early 1990s, he was the host of three — “Jeopardy!”, “To Tell the Truth” and “Classic Concentration.”

 “Jeopardy!” made him famous.
-He won five Emmys as its host, and received stars on both the Hollywood and Canadian walks of fame.
+He won five Emmys as its host, including one last June, and received stars on both the Hollywood and Canadian walks of fame.
 In 2012, the show won a prestigious Peabody Award.

 He taped his daily “Jeopardy!” shows at a frenetic pace, recording as many as 10 episodes (two weeks’ worth) in just two days.
 After what was described as a mild heart attack in 2007, he was back at work in just a month.

-Note: This story has been corrected to show Merv Griffin’s wife’s name is Julann Griffin, not Juann.